o-ohst/dodue-client/README.md

 - 🧘clean, minimalistic UI
 - ✨extremely simple to use
-- 🤹organise different projects easily using cards
+- 🤹organise different projects easily

 *Note: The app requires cross origin cookies which do not work on Safari unless the setting "allow cross site tracking" is enabled.*